bquezadag/bquezadag/README.md

 ###

-<p align="left">Im a student of Computer Engineering and Informatics at the Andrés Bello University.
-At 21 years old, I stand out for my flexibility and organization, skills that allow me to lead projects effectively.
-My passion for technology and enthusiasm for participating in new projects in this field constantly drive me.</p>
+<p align="left">🔭 I’m a student of Computer Engineering and Informatics at Universidad Andrés Bello, currently in my final year.
+At 21 years old, I stand out for my flexibility and organization, skills that allow me to effectively lead projects and collaborate in team environments.

+💻 I’m passionate about technology and constantly driven to explore new tools and frameworks.
+With experience in full stack development, I enjoy working on diverse projects that challenge my technical knowledge.

+📚 In my free time, I work on personal coding projects, focus on learning new programming languages and tools, and am always looking for new opportunities to grow and contribute to the tech world.

+⚡ Enthusiastic about cloud computing, cybersecurity, and full stack development.

+🛠 Languages and tools: React, Node.js, Python, Java, SQL, MongoDB, and more.</p>

 ###